SMSPIRITUALITY—MEDIA

 What it isn't

 The trikāya is not three separate buddhas.
-The three modes are aspects of a single buddhahood; the bodies are not numerically additive but functionally distinct.
+The three modes are aspects of a single buddhahood.
+The bodies are not numerically additive but functionally distinct.
 It is also not a Buddhist version of the Christian Trinity.
-The structural parallel — three modes of one — has invited comparison since the nineteenth-century academic encounter, and some early twentieth-century theological writers worked the analogy hard, but the dharmakāya is empty in the Madhyamaka sense rather than personal in the Trinitarian sense, the sambhogakāya deities are upāya appearances rather than the second person of a Godhead, and the nirmāṇakāya is not a single Incarnation but the recurring mode in which buddhahood becomes ordinarily visible.
-The two doctrines are doing different work in different ontologies and the surface resemblance is shallower than it looks.
-And the doctrine is not a non-dual claim that the world is the buddha, although the recognition that the dharmakāya is the nature of one's own mind is sometimes paraphrased that way: the Madhyamaka conditioning is part of the doctrine, and stripping it produces a different teaching.
+The structural parallel (three modes of one) has invited comparison since the nineteenth-century academic encounter, and some early twentieth-century theological writers pressed the analogy hard.
+But the dharmakāya is empty in the Madhyamaka sense rather than personal in the Trinitarian sense.
+The sambhogakāya deities are upāya appearances rather than the second person of a Godhead.
+The nirmāṇakāya is not a single Incarnation but the recurring mode in which buddhahood becomes ordinarily visible.
+The two doctrines are doing different work in different ontologies; the surface resemblance is shallower than it looks.
+The doctrine is also not a non-dual claim that the world is the buddha.
+The recognition that the dharmakāya is the nature of one's own mind is sometimes paraphrased that way, but the Madhyamaka conditioning is part of the doctrine, and stripping it produces a different teaching.